 Sharing is caring, so don't forget to PIN IT to your Salads or Side Dish Board to save for later!
 Also, don't forget to subscribe to my Monthly Newsletter!

-- About 10 large kale leaves (dinosaur), (or 1 small bunch of kale) thick stems removed and finely chopped or teared into small pieces.
+- 10 large dinosaur kale leaves (or 1 small bunch of kale) thick stems removed and finely chopped or teared into small pieces.

 - 2 tablespoons lemon juice or juice of 1 lemon

 - ½ cup finely chopped or shaved fresh Mozzarella cheese 100 grams

 - Salt and pepper to taste

 - 1 to 2 teaspoons Dijon Mustard

 - Remove thick stems from the kale leaves by holding the stem ends and tearing the leafy parts off in one swooping motion.
 Discard the stems.

 - Either finely chop or tear with your hands the leafy parts of the kale into small pieces.